Kanishhkka/Multithread-102103772/README.md

 # Multithread-102103772
-## *METHODOLOGY:*
+In this methodology:

-1. **Function for matrix multiplication:**  matrix_multiply() is defined to perform matrix multiplication of two matrices (A and B) using np.dot().
-It stores the answer at the specific index of result array.
+1. **Matrix Multiplication Function:** We define `matrix_multiply()` to multiply two matrices using `np.dot()`.
+The result is stored at a specific index in the result array.

-2. **Function for multiplication using threads:**  run_with_threads() is defined to perform matrix multiplication with a specified number of threads.
-It first initializes a list threads to store the thread objects.
-Then, it iterates over the list of matrices and creates a new thread for each matrix multiplication operation using threading.Thread() constructor.
-Each thread is started using the start() method.
-After creating all threads, it waits for all threads to complete using the join() method.
-The function returns the time taken for the multiplication operations.
+2. **Multithreading Function:** `run_with_threads()` performs matrix multiplication using a specified number of threads.
+It creates threads for each matrix multiplication operation, starts them, and waits for them to complete.
+Then, it returns the time taken.

-3. **Matrices Definition:** The constant matrix A of size 1000x1000 is generated using numpy.random.rand().
-A list of 100 random matricesof the same size is created.
+3. **Matrix Definitions:** We generate a constant matrix `A` and a list of 100 random matrices.

-4. **Execution:** run_with_threads() function is called for each number of threads in the range from 1 to 10, and the time taken for each operation is recorded.
-The results are stored in the results_table list, along with the corresponding number of threads.
+4. **Execution:** We call `run_with_threads()` for each number of threads from 1 to 10, recording the time taken for each operation in `results_table`.

-5. **Results:** The results are displayed in a table format using the tabulate() function.
+5. **Results:** The results are displayed in a table format using `tabulate()`.

-6. **Plotting:** The number of threads and the corresponding time taken are plotted using matplotlib.pyplot.plot() and plot is displayed using plt.show().
+6. **Plotting:** We plot the number of threads against the corresponding time taken using `matplotlib.pyplot.plot()` and display the plot.

-### *OBSERVATIONS:*
-The time taken is minimum for number of threads= 8 which is justified as there are 8 cores on my laptop.
+**Observation:** The time taken is minimum when the number of threads is 8, which is expected since there are 8 cores on my laptop.